semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 semgrep --config pro.yaml . --pro
 ```

-#### ES6 & CommonJS
+#### ES6 and CommonJS

-The JavaScript/TypeScript ecosystems contain various ways for importing and exporting code, Semgrep Pro is able to track dataflow through ES6 imports/exports and some CommonJS export paths (See known limitations below).
+The JavaScript and TypeScript ecosystems contain various ways for importing and exporting code, Semgrep Pro is able to track dataflow through ES6 imports/exports and some CommonJS export paths (See known limitations below).

 <b>ES6</b>